 UW-Madison works to ensure that disciplinary investigations and procedures are prompt, fair, and impartial.
 Student disciplinary process timeframes are outlined by Chapter 17.
-Employee disciplinary processes will be completed as promptly as possible while maintaining the integrity of the process.
+Employee disciplinary processes will be completed as promptly as possible while maintaining the integrity of the process as outlined in UW-Madison's Policy on Sexual Harassment and Sexual Violence.
 While UW-Madison works to avoid delays, circumstances that cause a delay may include, but are not limited to, a parallel criminal investigation, school breaks, availability of witnesses, reasonable requests by either party for an extension, the complexity of the investigation, and the severity of the alleged conduct.
 Such delays will be evaluated by UW-Madison on a case-by-case basis, and both parties will receive updates throughout the process.

-Rights of Victims of Sexual Assault, Domestic Violence, Dating Violence and/or Stalking in UW-Madison Disciplinary Proceedings an investigation and hearing process that protects the safety of victims and promotes accountability.
+Rights of Victims of Sexual Assault, Domestic Violence, Dating Violence and/or Stalking in UW-Madison Disciplinary Proceedings